 After moving to Florida and feeling a kind of rebirth, I found myself filling pages of sketchbooks once again.
 A few sketches matured into finished works and my job as a professional picture framer allowed me to properly display them at several art shows which was surprisingly, to this introvert, enjoyable.
 When my beautiful baby girl arrived I even quit my job for a bit to be a daycare-daddy-artist.

 But in those days no one paid you to make art and I transitioned into a more practical compromise based in a brand new frontier... the World Wide Web. (oooooh!)
 Basic HTML graduated to more advanced coding and graphics and, KAPOWIE!, I'm building interactive worlds in Flash and puting smiles on clients' faces.
 A few short years later Flash goes and dies on me (thanks Steve, ya jerk) and I'm back to square one - totally creative-less.
-So here we are on this website, the home of some archives and more importantly, my newest chapters.
+So here we are on this site, the home of some archives and more importantly, my newest chapters.